 The Spinone Italiano excels at anything he puts his mind to.
 Featuring a close-lying wiry coat, a solid body, and webbed paws, they are equally good at hunting, swimming, and playing.
 But when the home, they’re outstanding loving companions.

 And while they have the capacity for physical activity, they prefer to move at slower paces, often trotting instead of sprinting.
 This attitude is further reflected in their relaxed nature.
 They don’t mind putting up with all manner of commotion or even being around children.

 This doesn’t mean their gentle demeanor should be taken advantage of.
 Instead, it just means that they do best with people who go about at a similar pace.
-If you like a medium-paced life, somewhere between bustling and sleepy, then this is a dog for you.
+If you live a medium-paced life, that is, not bustling nor sleepy, then this is a dog for you.

 8. Pembroke Welsh Corgi

 Highlights: Agreeable, Diligent, Loving